 - Hallway runners in bright, solid colors can help more clearly define walking pathways.

 Naturally, before implementing any changes in a senior loved one’s home who suffers with low vision problems, it’s necessary to keep that person’s wishes and feelings in mind.
 A senior dealing with vision loss is most likely facing a wide array of fears, like a reduced sense of control over his/her life decisions, reduced independence and privacy, and the fear that people may see him or her in a different way.
 The individual may also feel overwhelmed or anxious about what the future has in store, and resistant to share his or her thoughts.
 Remaining sensitive to these feelings instead of just brushing them aside can make a substantial impact.

-If a senior loved one in your life is struggling with low vision challenges, call on the Salem home care team at New Horizons In-Home Care for help and resources.
+If a senior loved one in your life is struggling with low vision challenges, call on our team in eldercare in Eugene and the surrounding areas at New Horizons In-Home Care for help and resources.
 We’d be pleased to set up a free in-home evaluation and work with you to put together an appropriate care plan to keep the senior safe and thriving at home.
 Reach out to us any time in Eugene: 541-687-8851, Corvallis: 541-752-9059, Salem: 503-400-3000, or Florence: 541-997-8115 and let our compassionate care team share how we can help!